mycolaos/mycolaos.github.io-old/blog/_posts/2024/2024-10-18-the-unexpected-complexity-of-migrating-a-next-js-header-to-server-components.md

 - It messes with the HTML structure, such as replacing the `<body>` tag.
 - Moving all game related pages under a group just for this detail lacks flexibility.
 - What if I need another component with similar logic?

+> ⚠️ _I actually missed an important detail on how groups and layout nesting work, I'll show it in the solution section._

 ### 4. Route Slots Didn't Work Either